-Students who add or drop credit hours must inform the Office of Financial Aid and Office of Student Financial Services.
+Students who add or drop credit hours must inform the Office of Student Financial Services.
 The students' charges and financial aid can be affected by a change of status.
 Students will be charged for all classes not dropped by the end of the drop/add period.